petrykivd/it-task-manager/README.md

 # it-task-manager

-Welcome to the Task Manager, a simple web application for managing tasks in your development team.
+Welcome to the Task | Hub, a simple web application for managing tasks in your development team.
 This project allows team members to create tasks, assign them to other members, and mark them as completed.

 ## Features